marcusoftnet/marcusoftnet.github.io/_posts/2015-12-07-some-kanban-qa-from-a-keen-learner.md

 ---
 layout: post
-title: "Some kanban questions from a keen learner, and my answers"
+title: Some kanban questions from a keen learner, and my answers
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2015-12-07 11:05:30
 tags: